We get a lot of questions about framing - Is it necessary? What looks best? - so we've put all the information in one area to help get you started!

 - Reduces the area of the image by the width of the rabbet on all sides.

 Floater Frame (right of top photo):

-Characterized by it’s “L” shaped profile, the floater frame rests underneath the artwork and it’s edge is typically placed a 1/4 inch away from the painting, appearing that the painting is floating within the boarders of the frame, as seen in the bottom right photo.
+Characterised by it's "L" shaped profile, the floater frame rests underneath the artwork and its edge is typically placed a 1/4 inch away from the painting, appearing that the painting is floating within the borders of the frame, as seen in the bottom right photo.
 A more contemporary way to frame, you can also choose a wider relief, opting for 3/4 inch away from the image.

 - Poses no threat to damaging the edges of heavily textured paintings, as there is no contact with the paint.